 January 2014 has barely begun and already we are off like a rocket.
 On December 20th, federal district court Judge Robert Shelby ruled that Utah’s Amendment 3 is unconstitutional and that same-sex couples could begin marrying there immediately.
-Our community, and everyone committed to justice for LGBT people, has been buzzing ever since.
+Our community, and everyone committed to justice for LGBTQ people, has been buzzing ever since.

 In our home, Judge Shelby’s ruling was particularly electrifying.
 I grew up in Utah, and I came to consciousness as a feminist and a lesbian at Weber State College in my hometown of Ogden.
 For 12 years, I helped raise a daughter, Emily, now 33, with my former partner, Lori.
 I went to law school at the University of Utah and had my first legal jobs at a Salt Lake City firm and then the ACLU of Utah.
 Oh, and I also grew up Mormon.

 Emily and I have continued to be close.
 She is very much a part of our family.
 She is “big sissy” to Julian and Ariana, and she and Sandy bond over all the crafty things I do not have the genes to enjoy.
 Emily and her partner, Heather, got married in a commitment ceremony in Utah in September.
 It was a fabulous wedding.
 Many of my family members—including many of my Mormon relatives and extended family—attended, completely happy for Emily and Heather.
 The plan was that sometime in 2014 Heather and Emily would come to California and legally marry.
 And then Judge Shelby made his ruling, and that changed everything.